 Click on the links below to download each presentation

-I have seen many glider avionics installations which have made my hair stand on end (or fall out altogether)!
+I have seen many glider avionics installations that have made my hair stand on end (or fall out altogether)!
 This presentation is intended to provide basic instruction in some best practices on the wiring of avionics.
 Topics include wires types and gauges, crimp lugs, power, batteries, installation, mounting, power distribution, power management, tools, etc.

 Working with Glider Air Lines

 Sailplane pneumatic air lines are critical to the safe functioning of instruments.
 This presentation will provide you valuable information on how to work with these lines, testing and repair/replacement.

 Trying to figure out why your transceiver (radio) isn't working as well as it should is FRUSTRATING.
 This presentation may just help you!

 Overview of Emergency Location Devices and Bailout Kits

 This presentation talks about the basics of what ELTs, PLBs, and Personal GPS Trackers, do and how they can benefit you.
 Comparison of the various devices by specifications and by pricing.
 Examples of live contest tracking and sailplane locator functionality at SSA.org.
 Also an exploration of what you should have in a bailout kit attached to your parachute.

 See also the "Landout Survival Kit" web page.